 Muhammad (Abū l-Qāsim Muḥammad b. ʿAbd Allāh b. ʿAbd al-Muṭṭalib b.
 Hāšim b. ʿAbd Manāf al-Qurašī;), the founder of the Islamic religion, was born about 570 in Mecca and died 632 in Medina.
-In the Qur'an, whose history should be seen, in Sura 33, verse 40, he is called 'the seal of the prophets', which is for example by the followers of the Shia falsely interpreted as the last of all the prophets sent by Allah - with the exception of the Imam Mahi.
+In the modern versions of the Qur'an, whose history should be seen, in Sura 33, verse 40, he is called 'the seal of the prophets', which is for example by the followers of the Shia falsely interpreted as the last of all the prophets sent by Allah - with the exception of the Imam Mahi.
 Another title is Prince of Creation (seyyid-un-ka'inat).
-Sura 47 also deals with him.
+Sura 47 also deals about him.

 The Sira of Ibn Ishaq is the oldest work about the life of Muhammad.

 Mohammed worked in his youth as a shepherd.
 He became a member of the Quraisch tribe, the leading clan in Mecca.
 Mohammed then moved into the household of the younger brother of his father, who worked as a dealer.
-During a travel with his uncle to syria Mohammed is said to have met the christian monk Bahera.
+During a travel with his uncle to syria Mohammed is said (unsafe) to have met the christian monk Bahera.

-After his death, he is said to have married 12 other women, who are called mothers of the faithful (umm-ul-muminin).
+After her death, he is said to have married 12 other women, who are called mothers of the faithful (umm-ul-muminin).

 Mohammed used to spend annually a month on the mountain Hira near Mecca for the purpose of penance and meditation.
-By 610 the archangel Gabriel (Jibril, Jibril) is said to have appeared in his dream, and he is said to have received his first revelation in a cave.
+By 610 the archangel Gabriel (Jibril, Jibril) is said to have appeared in his dream, and he is said to have received his first revelation in the cave.

 The revelation came at a time when Muhammad sought solitude.
 He received the first part of holy Qu'ran, according to his account of the angel Gabriel,(who had before appeared to the virgin Mary...), and at first Muhammad experienced great pain and was afraid to die.